umitkara/Data-Structures/README.md

 - **Linked List**

-    Linked list data structure is a lineer data structure as like an array.
+    Linked list data structure is a linear data structure as like an array.
 But the main difference is that the elements are not stored in a contiguous block of memory.
 Instead, each element is stored as a separate node.
-Each node has capability to store data and a memeroy location(reference or pointer) that points to the next node.
+Each node has capability to store data and a memory location(reference or pointer) that points to the next node.
     With this way a linear order is maintained.

-    Linked list ara dynamic data structures beacouse of their nature.
+    Linked list ara dynamic data structures because of their nature.
 Their size is not fixed.
-Therotically, the size of a linked list can be infinite.
+Theoretically, the size of a linked list can be infinite.

     The first node is pointed to by the *head* and the last node is pointed to by the *tail* or *rear*.